Madras Presidency: Administration

-The Pitt's India Act of 1784 created an executive council with legislative powers to assist the Governor.
+The East India Company Act 1784 (24 Geo.
+3. Sess.
+2. c.
+25) created an executive council with legislative powers to assist the Governor.
 The council initially consisted of four members, two of whom were from the Indian civil service or covenanted civil service and the third, an Indian of distinction.
-The fourth was the Commander-in-chief of the Madras Army.
+The fourth was the commander-in-chief of the Madras Army.
 The council was reduced to three members when the Madras Army was abolished in 1895.
 The legislative powers of this council were withdrawn as per the Government of India Act 1833 and it was reduced to the status of a mere advisory body.
 However, these powers were restored as per Indian Councils Act 1861.
 The council was expanded from time to time through the inclusion of official and non-official members and served as the main legislative body till 1935, when a legislative assembly of a more representative nature was created and legislative powers were transferred to the assembly.
 On India's independence on 15 August 1947, the three-member Governor's executive council was abolished.